ArchipelagoMW/Archipelago/docs/triage role expectations.md

 have specific situations where they should be applied.

 * `meta: duplicate` is to be applied to any issues/PRs that are duplicate of another issue/PR that was already opened.
-    * These should also be immediately closed afterwards after directing to the original request.
+    * These should be immediately closed after leaving a comment, directing to the original issue or pull request.
 * `meta: invalid` is to be applied to any issues/PRs that do not relate to Archipelago or are inappropriate for discussion on GitHub.
-    * These should also be immediately closed afterwards.
+    * These should be immediately closed afterwards.
 * `meta: help wanted` is to be applied to any issues/PRs that require additional attention for whatever reason.
-    * These should also include a comment describing what kind of help is requested when the label is added.
+    * These should include a comment describing what kind of help is requested when the label is added.
     * Some common reasons include, but are not limited to: Breaking API changes that require developer input/testing or pull requests with large line changes that need additional reviewers to be reviewed effectively.
-    * This label may require some programming experience and familiarity with Archipelago source to determine if additional help is warranted.
+    * This label may require some programming experience and familiarity with Archipelago source to determine if requesting additional attention for help is warranted.
 * `meta: good first issue` is to be applied to any issues that may be a good starting ground for new contributors to try and tackle.
     * This label may require some programming experience and familiarity with Archipelago source to determine if an issue is a "good first issue".
 * `meta: wontfix` is to be applied for any issues/PRs that are opened that will not be actioned because it's out of scope or determined to not be an issue.
-    * This should be reserved for use by a world's codeowner(s) on its relevant world or by core maintainers.
+    * This should be reserved for use by a world's code owner(s) on their relevant world or by core maintainers.